 I live on a cul-de-sac.
 How will the City deal with the snow on my street?

-During light snow events (typically, less than 2–3” of snow): Crews will clear a path around the perimeter of the cul-de-sac 2-3 times with the plow pointed inwards towards the center of the cul-de-sac.
-This will move snow towards the middle thus placing the snow towards the center and allowing for a clear route around the cul-de-sac and easy access to driveways.
+During light snow events (typically, less than 2–3” of snow): Crews will clear a path around the perimeter of the cul-de-sac with the blade of the plow angled toward the middle.
+This will allow easy access to driveways.

 Due to the substantial amount of snow that can build up in cul-de-sacs during heavy snowfalls, these streets require additional snow removal efforts.
 Crews begin by providing a single lane clear path into the cul-de-sac.
 Then, as other snow removal efforts wind down, crews will return to the cul-de-sac to move snow into available green space.
 With this new policy in place, crews will be able to focus on clearing O’Fallon’s streets as quickly and efficiently as possible without inadvertently causing large snow windrows (piles), which inconvenience homeowners.

 I see neighbors and some businesses clearing driveways and pushing the snow back onto the street.
 Can I do the same?